carloslenondavis/andadevs/README.md

 * Javascript Pattern
 * Bushcraft 101
 * What about kids `Wallernstain`
+* Leadership `Dale Carnegie / John Maxwell / Stefen Covey`

 ## 👯 I’m looking to collaborate on ...

 * Any opensource or social project
-* Dx tool or project
+* Dx (Developer Experience) tools or project
+* Code Dojo Meeting
+* Js Talk

 ## 💬 Ask me about ...

-`Any topic related to Javascript.
+`Any topic related to Javascript and Scrum.
 I'm interested into learn.`

 * Reactjs
 * Js Unit A/B Testing, E2E Testing